propavingk/SlotDrift/docs/FORMAT.md

 A produced block is orphaned when its identity `(slot, blockhash)` is not on the canonical walk.
 Identity, not slot number: a block that loses a duplicate slot is orphaned even though the slot number itself is canonical.

+Orphaned blocks are grouped into segments by following parent links inside the orphaned set.
+A segment reports its first and last slot, its length, its attachment point (`root_parent`), and how many of its blocks were `processed` or `finalized`.

+### Leader statistics

+For each `leader` value: `scheduled` counts every record, `skipped` counts the skipped ones, `produced` the rest, and `skip_rate = skipped / scheduled` as a fraction.
+Records without a leader field are not attributed.